 The ECE Department has over 8600 square foot of research laboratories.
 There are 6 shared use laboratories (graduate and undergraduate) and 11 research laboratories.
-The laboratories include of computer state the art network, instrumentation, and development and prototyping facilities.
+The laboratories include state of the art computer network, instrumentation, and development and prototyping facilities.
 ECE facilities are located in the Stefani Building and at the UPRM Research and Development Center.